Clarity logoClarity logoClarity

 The USDC Silicon Valley Bank Depeg

 Even the "safest" stablecoins aren't immune to risk.
-In March 2023, USDC — widely considered the gold standard of transparency — briefly depegged to $0.87 after Circle disclosed that $3.3 billion of its reserves (about 8% at the time) were held at Silicon Valley Bank, which had just been seized by regulators.
+In March 2023, USDC — widely considered a common benchmark of transparency — briefly depegged to $0.87 after Circle disclosed that $3.3 billion of its reserves (about 8% at the time) were held at Silicon Valley Bank, which had just been seized by regulators.

 The SVB incident revealed a subtle truth: fiat-backed stablecoins are only as safe as the banking system that holds their reserves.
 Circle has since moved reserves entirely to short-term Treasury bills and the Bank of New York Mellon, reducing bank concentration risk.
 But the principle stands: even well-managed stablecoins carry banking counterparty risk.